-money borrowed at other institutions.
+^{} money borrowed at other institutions.

-parent loans
+^{} parent loans

-students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)
+^{} students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

-с С Provide the number of students in the 2017 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.
-Exclude students who transferred into your institution mean) amount borrowed.
-NOTE: The "Average per-undergraduate-borroo information about student borrowing from federal and nonfederal (instituti averages for each row should be based only on the loan source specified 1541 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
+H4 Provide the number of students in the 2018 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.
+Exclude students who transferred into your institution

+H5

+H5

+Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
 NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
 The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
-For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private 15 Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-303 20.00% \$15,114 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans.
-87 6.00% \$10,756 c) Institutional loan programs.
-266 17.00% \$9,824 d) State loan programs.
-5 0.00% \$6,080 e) Private student loans made by a bank or lender.
-28 2.00% \$36,806 amounts for the same academic year checked in item H1.)
+For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private

+Average perundergraduateborrower Number in the Percent of the class cumulative class (defined in (defined above) principal H4 above) who who borrowed borrowed from the borrowed from the from the types of types of loans types of loans loans specified in specified in the specified in the the first column first column Source/Type of Loan first column (nearest 1%) (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both 279 16.70% \$13,372 Federal Direct Student Loans and Federal Family Education Loans.
+108 6.50% \$8 948 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans. c) Institutional loan programs.
+221 13.30% \$7.528 d) State loan programs.
+0.00% \$9,000 e) Private student loans made by a bank or lender.
+32 2.00% \$34,393

-Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar
+Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same academic year checked in item H1.)